dedsecwrench/jsonwebtoken-NODEJS/notes.md

         It's about user complete imformation and his credentials.

     jwt.sign() will take two parameters
-    one is request.query in which everything comes user's email and everything. another parameter is your SECRET_KEY.
+    one is request.query in which everything comes like user's credentials. another parameter is your SECRET_KEY.